Tabo Monastery: Fittings

 The monastery is known as "the Ajanta of the Himalayas" because of its frescoes and stucco paintings.
 The iconography of this period in the temples also supports the bond that existed between the two cultures of India and Tibet.
 There is a large and priceless collection of thankas (scroll paintings), manuscripts, well-preserved statues, frescos and extensive murals which cover almost every wall.
 While in the earlier period, paintings in the interior of the main Tabo temple and its stupas represented the Nyingmapa, Kadampa and Sakyapa traditions, the later period represent paintings of the Gelugpa tradition.
 In the independent small chambers of the monastery, there are many paintings on the walls.
 The frescoes seen inside the gompa are in a fragile state.
 Some are of a bright cobalt colour.
 Prior to the 1975 earthquake, there were 32 raised medallions on the walls of the temple hall, and an image placed in front of each of them.

 Grounds

 The monastery has been built like a fort with very strong walls.
 The walls of these structures are 3 ft in thickness and it is the reason for its survival over the centuries of depredations and natural calamities.
 The high mud brick wall which encloses some 6300 sqm.
 In addition to the temples, chortens, and monks' residence, there is an extension that houses the nuns' residence.

-Features
+Activities

 Worship

 Daily worship starts with chantings at 6 AM, performed by the lamas who live in the new temple complex.
 The lamas also perform tantric rites here in the temples.